architecture-topography/topo/README.md

 Go into client folder
 Run `yarn install` to install all the dependencies

-### Run
-Use `yarn start` to run the app in the development mode.

-Open `http://localhost:3000` to view it in the browser.
-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### Build
-Use `yarn build` to build the app for production to the build folder

 ### Test
 Use `yarn test` to launch the test runner in the interactive watch mode.